bram1305/Omma/EASM/UserManual.MD

 * When using multiple companies, it can occur that a domain which belongs to one of your companies gets found using the information available for one of your other companies.
 This will probably result in a false negative.
 Because of this, we recommend manually checking every domain.
 Should such case occur, we advice you to always manually add the domain to the correct company in your companies-list json file.
 * Because of the nature of this tool, false positives and false negatives are bound to occur.
-It is possible to tweak the sensitivities for certain information and you can change the minimum score threshhold for the owner_test tool, regardless, we still advice you to always manually check all foun domains, regardless of their predicted ownership.
+It is possible to tweak the sensitivities for certain information and you can change the minimum score threshhold for the owner_test tool, regardless, we still advice you to always manually check all found domains, regardless of their predicted ownership.
 * A common false positive are company search tools, because these tools typically contain information about the company you're searching.
 They may also, regardless of the likelihood score, take a long time to scan due to them containing a lot of pages.